jasmineyschan/jasmineyschan.github.io/essays/beyond-web-development.md

 ### Development Environments
 Development environments concept covers using integrated development environments (IDE) and development tools to improve your development process.
 Rather than using a simple text editor, you might consider an IDE, as it acts as a code editor, compiler, debugger, and more.
 While Visual Studio Code (VS Code) is technically not an IDE, it can be customized with extensions to function as one.
 Just like when writing an essay, using a text editor such as Word or Google Docs makes your writing process much easier compared to writing it out by hand.

 ### Coding Standards
-Coding standards are common practices that are thought to improve code quality.
-While they are not required to have code function properly, it is generally best to follow the standard as it helps make your code more readable and consistent.
+Coding standards are common practices that improve code quality.
+While they may not be required to have code function properly, it is generally best to follow the standard as it helps make your code more readable and consistent.
 This further makes it easier to debug and to share with other developers.
+This is comparable to using a standard format, like APA, when writing papers.

 ### Agile Project Management
-Agile project management consists of laying out issues to address, estimating effort, dividing work in manageable chunks, and recording actual effort.
+Agile project management uses Issue-Drive Project Management (IDPM), which consists of laying out issues to address, estimating effort, dividing work in manageable chunks, and recording actual effort.
 This process of project management is applicable to any type of project, not just web development.
+By organizing and planning out the tasks that need to be done for a project, you set yourself up for more effective progress.